cjus/node-neo4j-presentation/presentation/readme.md

 ## Neo4j dashboard

 Neo4j comes with a web-based dashboard that allows you to interact with Neo.
 It's a great way to learn about Neo and later create and test your data models.
-Not only is it an indispensable tool, it's also a real pleasure to use.
+The dashboard is an indispensable tool and a real pleasure to use.

 Here we see a dashboard view which allows us to enter queries and graphically see the results.
 Connecting to an instance of Neo is as simple as pointing your browser to http://localhost:7474